Wind power lies

 For more information see the Guardian article by Adam Morton, Jordyn Beazley and Ariel Bogle; How a false claim about wind turbines killing whales is spinning out of control in coastal Australia

-There is simply no credible evidence that offshore wind turbines harm whales.
+There is simply no credible evidence that offshore wind turbines harm whales, see The myth that offshore wind turbines kill whales on another page on this site.

 February 2024